JINSCOP/ngx-app-frame/docs/articles/concept-theme-system.md

-# oliveui Theme System
+# ngx-app-frame Theme System

-oliveui Theme System is a set of rules we put into how SCSS files and variables are organized to achieve the following goals:
+ngx-app-frame Theme System is a set of rules we put into how SCSS files and variables are organized to achieve the following goals:

 - ability to flexibly change looks & feel of the application by managing variables, without changing SCSS itself;
 - ability to switch between visual themes in a runtime without reloading the page;